High Sheriffs Awards

 1511 - Sir Thomas Boleyn, of Hever Castle, was High Sheriff in 1511 and 1517.
 Despite being the grandfather of Queen Elizabeth I, he may have rued the day he first entered office and became one of Henry VIII’s chief advisers, as he lived to see the execution of his daughter Anne in 1536.

-1554 - the High Sheriff, Sir Robert Southwell, contributed to the defeat of Sir Thomas Wyatt, who had served as Sheriff in 1550, in his rebellion against the proposed marriage of Queen Mary I (1553-58) and King Philip of Spain.
-In Wyatt's army was Thomas Fane, who was pardoned on account of his youth, and himself became High Sheriff in 1572.
+1554 - The High Sheriff, Sir Robert Southwell, contributed to the defeat of Sir Thomas Wyatt, who had served as Sheriff in 1550, in his rebellion against the proposed marriage of Queen Mary I (1553-58) and King Philip of Spain.
+In Wyatt’s army was Thomas Fane, who was pardoned on account of his youth, but himself became High Sheriff in 1572.

-In the centuries that followed, the High Sheriff's rôle became more peaceful, although it retained many official responsibilities.
+In the centuries that followed, the High Sheriff’s rôle became more peaceful, although they retained many official responsibilities.

 1650 – Henry Crispe, of Quex, Birchington, was the first High Sheriff to be serve during the Commonwealth (when they continued to be appointed), soon handing over to his son Sir Nicholas Crispe.